hollyniquette/README-Generator/README.md

 ## Installation and Usage

-Use the `npm i` command to install dependences.
+Use the `npm i` command to install dependencies.

 Run the application using the `node index.js` command in the terminal.